Every comedian wants some solid indication of how effective their stand-up comedy routine is when it comes to generating audience laughter.

 While the answer to that question is conditionally yes, there’s a bit more to the story here that is not quite so obvious.

-As a comedian you really need to know the difference between subjective and objective analysis when it comes to how funny your stand-up comedy routine actually is.
+As a comic you really need to know the difference between subjective and objective analysis when it comes to how funny your stand-up comedy routine actually is.

 Otherwise you can end up like many new comedians thinking that you are “killing” with your act when it is merely only lukewarm at best.